 What to Expect

-What about the Kids?
+What About the Kids?

-The second week of the month, we celebrate Communion.
-Communion (also known as the Eucharist or the Lord’s Supper) is a Christian celebration of the self-sacrifice of Jesus Christ.
-You’re welcome to share in Communion with us, or you can just sit back and enjoy the music, because our worship team will be playing and singing during this time.
+We celebrate Communion every week.
+Communion (also known as the Eucharist or the Lord’s Supper) is a Christian celebration of the sacrifice of Jesus Christ.
+You’re welcome to share in this simple observance with us or just sit back and enjoy the music our worship team is playing and singing during this time.

 After the Service

 When the church service is over we hope you can stay for a bit and join us for coffee and snacks in the Fellowship Room next to the sanctuary.
 We would love to get to know you and let you get to know us!